 Environmental

-A recent environmental performance index (EPI) reports that half the world’s population live with unsafe air and one-third of that number represents the residents of China and South Korea where 50-percent of their residents are exposed to “unsafe levels of fine particulate matter” ("Global Metrics for the Environment.
+A recent environmental performance index (EPI) reports that half the world’s population lives with unsafe air and one-third of that number represent the residents of China and South Korea where 50-percent of their residents are exposed to “unsafe levels of fine particulate matter” ("Global Metrics for the Environment.
 The Environmental Performance Index ranks countries’ performance on high-priority environmental issues," 2016).

 Legal